RMDs: Required Minimum Distributions

 Generally, your RMDs are taxed as regular income within the year they are taken.
 RMDs can also be subject to state and local taxes.
 Please consult a tax advisor for more detailed information.

 If you don’t take the correct RMD amount, IRS penalties may apply.

-NOTE: If you have employer retirement accounts, you will have to contact your current and/or prior employer to calculate the RMD and request a distribution.
-Or, if your employer retirement account(s) is with T. Rowe Price, you can log in to the workplace retirement website to learn more.
+Have a workplace retirement account?
+You will have to contact your current and/or prior employer to calculate the RMD and request a distribution.

 All investments are subject to market risk, including the possible loss of principal.